vnvlabs/asgard/README.md

-# ASGarD - Adaptive Sparse Grid Discretization

-## VnV Support
+# VnV Support

 This version can interface with the VnV toolkit to enable automatic report generation.
 To enable this, compile with `-DASGARD_USE_VNV=ON`
 Please ensure that the VnV Injection library is in a location where CMake can find it.
 This implementation is for demo purposes only.

+# ASGarD - Adaptive Sparse Grid Discretization

 To cite the ASGarD code in your work, please use: (TODO)